Sveppi/hbv202g-ass10/README.md

 # HBV202GAssignment10
-A project implementing the *Composite* pattern and the *Observer* pattern (and some sort of *Template Method* pattern) based on tests using JUnit4.
+A documentation of Assignment 9, a project implementing the *Composite* pattern and the *Observer* pattern (and some sort of *Template Method* pattern) based on tests using JUnit4.

 ## Licence